Table of Contents

 The winner method that we ended up slightly tweaking came from The Pioneer Woman.
 THE RESULT – perfect hard boiled eggs that peeled easily!

 1. BOIL WATER.
-Bring water to a rolling boil in a medium pot or saucepan (the KEY for perfect eggs) on high heat.
-Once the water is boiling, gently place eggs using a strainer ladle or slotted spoon, into the water in a single layer.
+Bring water to a boil in a medium pot.
+Once the water is boiling, gently lower the eggs, using a strainer ladle, into the water.

 2. SIMMER.
 Turn the heat down to a gentle simmer, and simmer the eggs for 15 minutes.

 3. ICE BATH.
-Once done, add the eggs to a large bowl of ice water (ice bath) and set a timer for 5 minutes.
+Once done, add the eggs to an ice bath for 5 minutes.

 Eggs being placed in pot of water.